easolhq/easolhq.github.io/docs/reference/objects/product/variant/accommodation_variant/availabilty_day.md

 # availability_day.date

 The date as a timestamp.
-This can then be used in conjunction with Liquid's [ built in filters ](https://shopify.github.io/liquid/filters/date/).
+This can then be used in conjunction with Liquid's [ built-in filters ](https://shopify.github.io/liquid/filters/date/).

 # availability_day.prices